kkrugley/pinq/README.md

 - Keep the experience simple: share a short pairing code, then send/receive immediately.
 - Avoid storing payloads on servers—only exchange signaling data for secure, direct connections.
 - Ship a consistent, TypeScript-first monorepo for the signaling server, CLI, and PWA.
+- Be resilient to Render cold starts with aggressive pre-warming and longer (90s) signaling timeouts.

 ## Architecture Overview
 Pair-In Quick is organized as a pnpm workspace with three core apps: